rhymeswithmogul/Office365DnsChecker/man/en-US/Test-Office365DNSRecords.md

 ## SYNTAX

 ```
-Test-Office365DNSRecords [-DomainName] <String[]> [-Use21Vianet] [-DANERequired] [<CommonParameters>]
+Test-Office365DNSRecords [-DomainName] <String[]> [-Use21Vianet] [-DaneRequired] [<CommonParameters>]
 ```

 ## DESCRIPTION
-This cmdlet will check for the presence and correctness of all of one or more domains' DNS records that support all of Office 365's services, including Azure AD, Exchange Online, Microsoft Teams, and Skype for Business.
+This cmdlet will check for the presence and correctness of all of one or more domains' DNS records that support all of Office 365's services, including Entra ID, Exchange Online, Microsoft Teams, and Skype for Business.

 ## EXAMPLES